message-digital/wolverine-multi-tenant-example/README.md

 ﻿# WolverineMultiTenantExample

 A .NET 10 Worker Service project demonstrating technical challenges with WolverineFx in multi-tenant scenarios.
-This serves as a **reproduction case** for discussion with the WolverineFx maintainer team.

 ## Overview